-Keeping up with at least one G+ post per week can provide some additional proof of your expertise, making you more attractive to potential clients.
+Keeping up with at least one Google My Business Post per week can provide some additional proof of your expertise, making you more attractive to potential clients.
 It also makes your Google profile a dynamic piece of marketing collateral, rather than a static one.

 Avvo is one of the top legal industry review sites.

 It is important because it will almost always show up in the organic search results for "type of lawyer + city."
 It also tends to attract more specific prospects who are definitely looking for a lawyer.
 As a result, people who call you from Avvo may be more valuable leads than people who call you from Google.

 Keep in mind Avvo wants to sell you some expensive and labyrinthine advertising blocks.
 Good news?
 You don't have to buy into their ad services to take advantage of the platform.
 In fact, at least one state has banned the platform on the grounds advertising there violates the state's advertising ethics code.

 Nevertheless, if you're not in New Jersey it's a good idea to at least maintain a presence on the site, which some prospective clients will visit directly to begin their search.
 Once you've claimed your profile you'll want to pay special attention to three specific portions of it.